As the University marks its 2017 Alumni Awards, we reflect on the essential qualities shared by all our award winners.

 Penelope remembers as a student in the 1960s, the “electrifying” transformative effect that the multi-million dollar John Power gift had on the arts culture at the University.
 As she says, in her day arts was a ‘drop-out subject’.
 Many young artists have people like Penelope to thank for the vital cultural shift of recent decades.

 While their journeys may have been unexpected, even to them, all of the Alumni Award winners share common traits.
 They have an overarching belief in the power of education and the need for compassion.

 And they know that success doesn’t happen in a vacuum.
 It takes a vision, a goal and many attempts for things to change.
 It’s about refining your craft, little by little and continuing beyond the point where others have given up.

-Nominations for the 2018 Alumni Awards open in September this year.
+Nominations for the 2019 Alumni Awards will open later this year.
 If you know of someone worthy of recognition, you can find out more information here.